Charles A. Foster (Latter Day Saints): Foster-Higbee embroilment

 However, the three were arrested and brought before the Mayor [...] upon which evidence the court assessed a fine of one hundred dollars to each of the above-named aggressors.

 According to History of the Church, Smith said that "about May 27", Foster had informed Smith of a conspiracy against his life.

 Nauvoo Expositor and the death of Joseph Smith

 In 1844, Foster became a publisher of the Nauvoo Expositor.

 In a letter to the Warsaw Signal published June 11, 1844, Foster wrote of the destruction of the press.

-Smith's order to the destroy the newspaper's press ultimately led to Smith's arrest and death while awaiting trial.
+Smith's order to destroy the newspaper's press ultimately led to Smith's arrest and death while awaiting trial.

+Later life

+During the Civil War, Foster served in key roles on the medical staff of the Union Army.
+He oversaw the government hospital in Memphis, Tennessee, which later became the State Hospital at Natchez, and in 1864, he managed the main hospital of the Union Army located on the Jefferson Davis plantation in Mississippi.
+After the war, he settled in Vicksburg, Mississippi, where he gained considerable recognition.
+He served multiple terms as the city's mayor and was elected to the Mississippi State Legislature several times.
+Later, Dr. Foster moved north, practicing medicine in Auburn, New York, before eventually relocating to Canandaigua, New York.